-The National Joint Apprenticeship and Training Committee has launched the website ElectricPrep.com to help applicants prepare for application to a NECA-IBEW Apprenticeship.
-This website offers courses on resume writing, review for the aptitude test, and interview preparation as well as free courses that describe the electrical industry.
+The Electrical Training Alliance hosts a website at ElectricPrep.com to help applicants prepare their application for a NECA-IBEW Apprenticeship.
+This website offers courses on resume writing, aptitude test review, and interview preparation, and free courses that describe the electrical industry.
 Completion of these courses is optional.

-*The aptitude test is administered to applicants to the Inside Electrician and the Limited Energy Technician apprenticeship programs*
+*We administer the aptitude test to applicants for the Inside Electrician and the Limited Energy Technician apprenticeship programs*

-If you have submitted a qualifying application you will receive a testing date and time for your aptitude test, which will be scheduled approximately one month following your application.
-You will receive a booklet with a sample test and you can access it here.
+If you have submitted a qualifying application, you will receive a testing date and time for your aptitude test, approximately one month following your application.
+To review sample test questions similar to those on the actual test, you may visit: http://electricaltrainingalliance.org/SamplePage.

 The Algebra and Functions section entails 33 questions within 46 minutes.
-The Reading Comprehension section consists of 36 questions within 51 minutes.
-There will be a short break between the two sections.
+The Reading Comprehension section comprises 36 questions within 51 minutes.
+There will be a brief break between the two sections.
 There are no penalties for guessing.
-Your score will be based on the number of items you answer correctly.
-You will not be allowed to use a calculator for the test.
+Your score is based on the number of items you answer correctly.
+You may not use a calculator for the test.

-Tests are scored by an independent facility.
-The training center will receive the results approximately two to four weeks after you test and you will then be notified of the results by mail.
-If you receive a qualifying score on the test battery you will be scheduled for an oral interview approximately one month following your aptitude test.
-If you do not obtain a qualifying score on the test battery you must wait six months before re-applying and re-testing.
+An independent facility scores the tests.
+The training center will receive the results two to four weeks after your test and will notify you of the results.
+If you receive a qualifying score on the test battery, we will schedule you for an oral interview approximately one month following your aptitude test.
+If you do not get a qualifying score on the test battery, you must wait three months before re-applying and re-testing.

 The NJATC offers a Tech Math class through the University of Tennessee.
 This online math class is self-paced and begins with whole numbers and works through Boolean Algebra fundamentals.

-Successful completion of the class satisfies the math requirement for all of the apprenticeship programs
+- Successful completion of the class satisfies the math requirement for all the apprenticeship programs

 The committee shall consider a request for a re-interview from the Ranked Pool upon the following terms: